 Sinuses are air pockets that are present behind the nose, cheekbones, between the eyes and forehead.
-These sinuses are responsible for producing mucus, the slimy fluid that protects foreign particles and germs from entering the body via the nasal cavity by trapping them.
-Bacteria can cause mucus to build-up excessively in the nasal passages which can lead to blockages, leading to bacterial and viral infection, this condition is called sinusitis.
-Sinusitis affects an estimated 134 Million Indians, severe and chronic Sinusitis can be debilitating and hamper the patients quality of life.
+The lining of these sinuses are responsible for producing mucus, the slimy fluid that protects against foreign particles and germs from entering the body via the nasal cavity by trapping them.
+Inflammation of this lining can cause mucus to build-up excessively in the nasal passages which can lead to blockages, leading to bacterial and viral infection, this condition is called sinusitis.
+Sinusitis affects an estimated 134 Million Indians, severe and chronic Sinusitis can be debilitating and hamper the patients' quality of life.

 Symptoms of Sinusitis are often indistinguishable from a common cold.
 If symptoms do not improve in 1-2 weeks it is necessary to consult a doctor to ensure that the infection is not aggravated.

 When viral infection caused by the common cold leads to inflammation of the nasal passage it is called acute sinusitis.
 The symptoms usually last around two weeks and up to four weeks.
 This kind of Sinusitis can also be caused by seasonal allergies such as pollen or dust.